 Where to Buy and How to Get More for Less

 Online stores and online-only merchants buy paint products in bulk so that they can offer the kinds of discounts they do.
 Buy direct from the manufacturers when you can.
-Also, Amazon has a wide selection of artist’s paints not sold elsewhere.
+Also, some shops has a wide selection of artist’s paints not sold elsewhere.

 The best value for any beginning artist is the introductory sets.
 Professional artists can benefit from sets when they need just a little more of each of certain colors, or they need to fill in their supplies just to get by until they can afford larger tubes.

 You can buy your supplies and paints directly from some manufacturers.
 Williamsburg and Van Gogh paints will do direct sales to consumers.
 It is helpful when you are trying to get a specific color in a specific size tube or package, and it is very difficult to find otherwise.

 Extra Tips for Use of Different Oil Paint Brands, Different Levels of Paint, and Lightfasted Ratings